pjleclair/pjleclair/README.md

 - 👋 Hi, I’m @pjleclair
 - 👀 I’m interested in ...
-Javascript / ReactJS!
+TypeScript / Next.js!
 - 🌱 I’m currently learning ...
 TypeScript!
-- 💞️ I’m looking to collaborate on ... anything AI related!
+- 💞️ I’m looking to collaborate on ... anything AI or crypto related!
 - 📫 How to reach me ... twitter @phillipleclair

 <!---